 Screen, Hedge, Container, Specimen, Topiary, Houseplant

-- Small, pyramidal evergreen tree
+- Small, pyramidal evergreen

 - Tolerates heavy pruning